AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >
 >To import audiences, your user needs to be assigned to a role containing two Profile Management permissions - View Profiles and View Segments.
 For information about assigning the necessary permissions, refer to the [audience importation](../permissions/overview.md#audience-importation) guide.

-Before you can share audiences with collaborators and run overlap calculations, the audiences need to be imported into Real-Time CDP Collaboration.
+Before you can activate audiences with collaborators and run overlap calculations, the audiences need to be imported into Real-Time CDP Collaboration.
 To import audiences, follow the workflow steps in the section below.

 From the **[!UICONTROL My audiences]** tab within the **[!UICONTROL Stetup]** workspace select the Plus **+** symbol or the **[!UICONTROL Add] option** and then select **Audience**.